 We celebrate Gandhi Jayanti on 2nd October every year.
-It is a day dedicated to promoting nonviolence via education and other public awareness efforts.
-On this Gandhi Jayanti, let us look at some life lessons that Mahatma Gandhi taught us all.
+It is a day dedicated to promoting nonviolence via education and other public awareness efforts. let us look at some life lessons that Mahatma Gandhi taught us all.

 “Non-violence is the greatest force at the disposal of mankind.
 It is mightier than the mightiest weapon of destruction devised by the ingenuity of man.” – Gandhiji

 “An error does not become truth because of multiplied propagation, nor does truth become error because nobody sees it.
-Truth stands, even if there be no public support.
+Truth stands, even if there is no public support.
 It is self-sustained.” – Gandhiji.

 Following Gandhi's basic concept may make a tremendous impact on how people see and treat you.
 Throughout his life and work, Gandhi experimented with truth and observed how it benefited and bailed him out in tough circumstances.